 The Alma College Dance Company, Alma's performing dance ensemble, produces three major concerts each year and is open to all students by audition.
 The dance company has produced classical ballet works from Coppelia to Giselle as well as works of Limon, Humphrey and Hoving.
-The Nutcracker is performed every other year.
 ACDC collaborates with guest artist choreographers, faculty choreographers and promotes student choreography.